 The answer is not only yes, but you should paint the Hardie plank siding right away.

-Most siding without painting will last about 15 years on average.
+Most Hardie plank siding without painting will last about 15 years on average.
 But adding a few coats of paint will extend the lifetime of fiber cement siding considerably.

-Painting can bring out the feeling of premium wood in fiber cement, assuming that you paint it correctly.
+Painting them also brings out the feeling of premium wood in fiber cement, assuming that you paint it correctly.

 How Do You Paint a Hardie Plank Siding?